ramsabarishoa/mlops-assignment/README.md

 ## Prerequisites

 *   Docker: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) - Required for running the containerized API.
-*   Docker Compose (optional): Usually included with Docker Desktop or installable separately.
+*   Docker Compose: Usually included with Docker Desktop or installable separately.
 Simplifies local deployment.
-*   Python 3.9+ (optional): Required only if you want to retrain the model locally.
+*   Python 3.9+: Required only if you want to retrain the model locally.

 ## Getting Started - Step-by-Step